docker-archive/classicswarm/leadership/README.md

 underwood.RunForElection()

 electedCh := underwood.ElectedCh()
-for isElected := range rlectedCh {
+for isElected := range electedCh {
 	// This loop will run every time there is a change in our leadership
 	// status.